Strilanc/Strilanc.github.io/_posts/2015-12-13-Delayed-Choice-Quantum-Erasure.md

 Call the second photon $B$.
 The SPDC puts us into the state $AB = \frac{1}{\sqrt{2}} \ket{00} + \frac{1}{\sqrt{2}} \ket{11}$.
 In other words, the positions of the two photons form an [EPR pair](https://en.wikipedia.org/wiki/Bell_state).
+They are entangled.

 The appearance of an interference pattern (or lack thereof) can also be translated from photons to qubits.
 The relevant common property is [coherence](https://en.wikipedia.org/wiki/Coherence_%28physics%29#Quantum_coherence).
 When a photon is coherent, it can interfere with itself.
-A decohered photon won't interfere with itself.
+But a decohered photon won't interfere with itself.
 So we can think of DCQE as playing with whether or not a photon was coherent.

+Qubits can also be coherent or decohered.
 When a qubit is coherent, it has a "preferred direction" corresponding to a point on the surface of the [Bloch sphere](https://en.wikipedia.org/wiki/Bloch_sphere).
 An experiment where you prepare a coherent qubit, then measure along the preferred direction, will give the same answer every time.
-A fully decohered qubit has no preferred direction; its state corresponds to the center of the Bloch sphere.
+A fully decohered qubit has no preferred direction; its state corresponds to the *center* of the Bloch sphere.
 No matter which axis you measure a fully decohered qubit along, your results will look like coin flips.

-It so happens that, because entanglement is *suspiciously similarly* to measurement, qubits in an EPR pair appear to be fully decohered.
+It so happens that, because entanglement is *suspiciously similar* to measurement, qubits in an EPR pair appear to be fully decohered.
-It's only when you later compare results that you see they were coherent as a pair, instead of individually.
+It's only when you later compare results that you see they were coherent *as a pair*, instead of individually.
-We'll use this as our analogue for DCQE.
+DCQE is basically nothing but a reframing of this fact.

-More concretely, we're translating "is there an interference pattern?" into "does measuring the position qubit along different axes give different probabilities?".
+Concretely speaking, we're going to translate "does the photon make an interference pattern?" into "does measuring the qubit along different axes give probabilities other than 50/50?".
 We will run the qubit experiment many times, rotate Alice's qubit ($A$) by various amounts around the X axis, and see if the chance of getting ON when measuring $A$ in the computational basis stays at 50% or not.
-Because $A$ is part of an EPR pair, it will in fact stay at 50% and we will "conclude" that it is decohered.
+Because $A$ is part of an EPR pair, it will in fact stay at 50% and we will "conclude" that $A$ is decohered.

-After "confirming" that $A$ is decohered, we will measure Bob's qubit ($B$).
+After "confirming" that $A$ is decohered, we will measure Bob's qubit ($B$, which was entangled with $A$).
-We'll group our measurements of $A$ into a $B$-was-OFF bucket and a $B$-was-ON bucket, and see if we can find some hidden coherence.
+We'll group our measurements of $A$ into a $B$-was-OFF bucket and a $B$-was-ON bucket, and see if we can find some "hidden coherence".
-Two cases will be considered: one where Bob measures along the same axis as Alice, and one where Bob measures along a perpendicular axis.
+Two cases will be considered: one where Bob measures along an axis perpendicular to the ones Alice is using, and one where Bob just measures in the computational basis.

-Here's what happens when Bob measures along the same axis as Alice:
+Here's what happens when Bob just measures in the computational basis:

 <img src="/assets/{{ loc }}/cycle-revealed.gif" title="Revealing an EPR pair's value"/>

-As you can see above, initially Alice concludes that the qubit is decohered (i.e. she "doesn't see an interference pattern") because the measurement acts like a 50/50 coin flip.
+As you can see above, initially Alice concludes that the qubit is decohered because the measurement always acts like a 50/50 coin flip even as she tries various rotations around the X axis (i.e. she "doesn't see an interference pattern").
-However, because Bob is measuring along the same axis as Alice and $A$ and $B$ form an EPR pair, his results are correlated with hers.
+However, because Bob is measuring along a similar axis, and $A$ and $B$ form an EPR pair, his results are correlated with hers (more and less, as their measurement axies go into and out of alignment).
 So, when we group $A$ based on Bob's results, we don't see a 50/50 split anymore.
-So Alice concludes her qubit was secretly coherent (i.e. she "sees the hidden interference pattern").
+Given this, we conclude that Alice's qubit was "secretly coherent" (i.e. we "find the hidden interference pattern").

 Now for the "erased" case, where Bob measures along a perpendicular axis: